Some small things to magnify the amount of motivation that you have available

 - The Goal must Always be on your mind - It has to make you want to work toward it when you are bored and/or tired.

-If your goal checks these boxes you will gain motivation from it.
+We get a little more specific in "Goals That Motivate", but if your goal checks these boxes you will gain motivation from it.

 A Clear Finish Line